BSydo/Reinforcement_Learning_SBOX/Projects/stock_trading_RL_agent/README.md

 ## How to run it:
 for train:
-'''python Stock_trader_RL.py -m train && plot_results.py -m train'''
+python Stock_trader_RL.py -m train && plot_results.py -m train

 for test:
-'''python Stock_trader_RL.py -m test && plot_results.py -m test'''
+python Stock_trader_RL.py -m test && plot_results.py -m test

 ## Environment
 mimics the OpenAI gym API

 state = env.reset(), next_state, reward, done, info = env.step(action)
-We'll consider 3 stocks: AAPL, MSI, SBUX state = [# shares owned, share prices, cash]
+Well consider 3 stocks: AAPL, MSI, SBUX state = [# shares owned, share prices, cash]
 Actions = [buy, sell, hold]
 Reward = change in the value of our portfolio

-It's going to accept a time-series of stock prices as input into its construstor.
-We'll also will have a pointer to tell us what day it is so we know the current stock prices.
+Its going to accept a time-series of stock prices as input into its construstor.
+Well also will have a pointer to tell us what day it is so we know the current stock prices.
 How much cash we initially start with is initial_investment.
 Pseudocode:
-'''

 class Environment:
   def __init__(self, stock_prices, initial_investment):
       self.pointer = 0